wjmn/hicdash/README.md

 ## Installation

+### Docker

+Thank you to Jon Belton at Arima Genomics for providing a Docker image for easy installation and use, available at: [https://hub.docker.com/r/arimajon/hicdash_ubuntu24](https://hub.docker.com/r/arimajon/hicdash_ubuntu24).
+This image handles installing all the required dependencies for usage.

+### Manual

-At the moment, the easiest way is to `git clone` this repo, install the requirements and then install the `hicdash` module.
+To manually install, `git clone` this repo, install the requirements and then install the `hicdash` module.
 Using a separate Python virtual environment or a new conda environment is strongly suggested (and ensure you have Python >= 3.10).

 ```bash
 # Clone repo and change directory